 Admire the cute red brick Sashuis (Begijnhof, an ancient lock keepers house)

-Walk into the Beguinage (Begijnhof) and look at the old commune style houses
+Walk into the Beguinage (Begijnhof) and look at the old commune style houses and take the best Instagram pictures in Bruges here.

 Marvel at the second tallest brickwork tower of the Church of our Lady and find Michelangelo’s Madonna and Child in the transept.